-This article is an example of the methods you can teach student in real time online.
+This article is an example of the methods you can teach students in real-time online.
 After many years of researching and teaching online classes I wrote this article to share this knowledge with you.

 Methods of Teaching Live Online: